 Trajan made his way out through a window of the room in which he was staying.
 Some being, of greater than human stature, had come to him and led him forth, so that he escaped with only a few slight injuries; and as the shocks extended over several days, he lived out of doors in the hippodrome.

-Unfortunately nothing is reported on how Plotina, Trajan’s wife, or Hadrian managed but they obviously survived unscathed.
-Many soldiers, including members of the imperial entourage perished.
-One of the most prominent victim was the consul ordinarius Marcus Pedo Vergilianus.
+Unfortunately, nothing is reported on how Plotina, Trajan’s wife, or Hadrian managed but they obviously survived unscathed.
+Many soldiers, including members of the imperial entourage, perished.
+One of the most prominent victims was the consul ordinarius Marcus Pedo Vergilianus.
 In total 260,000 are said to have died during or in the aftermath of this event.
 The population of Antioch was reduced to less than 400,000 inhabitants and many sections of the city were abandoned.

 According to the 6th century AD chronicler John Malalas, a native from Antioch, Trajan commemorated the rebuilding of the city by erecting a gilded copy of the Tyche of Eutychides in the theatre.
 Tyche was the patron deity of Antioch.
 She was a goddess who presided over the prosperity of the city, bringing hope and good fortune to its citizens.
 The most renowned sculpture of Tyche was a bronze statue by the Greek sculptor Eutychides, a pupil of Lysippos, created for the city of Antioch in the early 3rd century BC, the best extant version of which is in the Vatican Museum (see below).
 It shows the goddess, crowned with towers, seated on a rock, symbolic of Mount Silpius, with her feet resting on the river Orontes, depicted as a swimming youth.